graphql-editor/graphql-blog/src/pages/graphql-trends-2020/index.md

 **GraphQL has been around for a couple of years now**, steadily increasing in popularity.
 With more and more companies adopting this language both internally and in external uses, this query language seems to have found a permanent spot in the global development landscape.

-Despite all this expansion and improvement there are quite a few areas which require further work.
+Despite all this expansion & improvement there are quite a few areas which require further work.
 I would like to list a few examples below.

 ## Serialization